 2. Helmets will be worn on changes of station, embarking, and disembarking.
 Afloat they will always be worn for guards and divisions when No. 1 dress is ordered, and in all orders of dress if ordered.
 On service abroad the helmet will take the place of the cap when ordered.
 The metal ball is to be worn when serving on shore at home.
-The buckle of leather chin strap is worn on right cheek and the strap is always worn on duty.
+The buckle of leather chin strap will be worn on the right cheek bone.
+Spare end of chin strap will be half an inch in length and pointed.
+Chin straps will always be worn on duty.
 When serving afloat the metal ball is to be worn on all ceremonial occasions, i.e., when No. 1 or No. 6 Dress is worn.
 The zinc top is to be worn on all other occasions when the white helmet is worn.
-The khaki helmet cover is for wear with No. 11A dress (Mediterranean Station only).
-When the helmet is worn, the cap may be packed in the canvas bag, kit bag or pack, or carried in the haversack as ordered.
+The khaki helmet cover is for wear with No. 13 dress (Mediterranean Station only).
+When the helmet is worn, the cap may be packed in the helmet bag, kit bag or pack, carried in the haversack as ordered.
+When the cap is carried in the helmet bag in marching order, e.g., parading for embarkation, the helmet bag will be attached to the supporting strap as close as possible to the left carrier.

-3. Equipment.-When the buff pouch is worn it will be in centre of back for ceremonial and drill, and on right side when ammunition is carried.
+3. Equipment.-When the buff pouch is worn it will be in centre of back for ceremonial and drill and on right side when ammunition is carried.